Skip to main content

 The first step is to formally notify your employer, typically the human resources department, of your need for an accommodation.
 You do not need to disclose your entire medical history, but you must state that you have a medical condition that requires a change to the wellness program.

 For example, you might explain that your medical condition affects your metabolism and energy levels, making the program’s current physical activity requirements unsuitable.
-Following this disclosure, the employer is obligated to engage in the with you to identify a reasonable accommodation.
+Following this disclosure, the employer is obligated to engage in the interactive process with you to identify a reasonable accommodation.

 What Constitutes a Reasonable Request?